helske/walker/README.md

-# walker: Baysian dynamic linear regression models with Stan/R
+# walker: Efficient Baysian dynamic linear regression models with Stan/R

 Walker provides a method for fully Bayesian linear regression where the regression coeffients are allowed to vary over "time", either as independent random walks.